-The following graph compares the performance of our common stock with that of the Russell 2000 Index and the NASDAQ Index for the five-year period beginning on December 29, 2017 and ending on December 30, 2022, the last business days prior to fiscal year-end.
-We previously have included the Standard & Poor's 500 Index ("S&P 500") and the S&P Retail Index; however, we believe the comparison to the Russell 2000 Index and the NASDAQ Index are both a more applicable comparison because our common stock is currently included in the Russell 2000 Index and our common stock is listed on the NASDAQ stock exchange.
-As a result, the stock performance graph below does not include the previously disclosed S&P indexes.
+The following graph compares the performance of our common stock with that of the Russell 2000 Index and the NASDAQ Composite Index for the five-year period beginning on December 28, 2018 and ending on December 29, 2023, the last business day prior to each fiscal year-end date.

+We caution that historic performance of our common stock is not necessarily indicative of future stock price performance.